-Ireland’s neutrality is arguably questionable, given that Northern Ireland is a part of the United Kingdom, not a neutral country.
-Although Ireland is not obligated to aid England in a time of war, the countries of the EU would protect Ireland in a conflict with Russia or another imperialist state.
+The Republic of Ireland is a neutral country.
 Japan’s constitution states its neutrality, reading “the Japanese people forever renounce war as a sovereign right of the nation and the threat or use of force as means of settling international disputes.”
 Japan has a Self Defense Force that helps the country rebuild from disasters such as the 2010 tsunami.

 Liechtenstein and Sweden